Religious Education Core Syllabus

 - Core Syllabus for Religious Education (Irish Version) PDF 127KB

-The revised RE core syllabus includes Christianity, morality and for the first time, World Religions and a requirement at Key Stage 4 for pupils to study The Christian Church from both a Protestant and a Roman Catholic perspective.
+The RE core syllabus includes Christianity, morality and for the first time, World Religions and a requirement at Key Stage 4 for pupils to study The Christian Church from both a Protestant and a Roman Catholic perspective.
 It provides a common core for the teaching of RE that schools are free to build upon in a way that suits the needs of their pupils and the ethos of the school.
-This is in keeping with the greater flexibility being provided by the revised curriculum and gives schools scope to include, for example, additional material on World religions or any other RE related subject matter.
+This is in keeping with the greater flexibility being provided by the curriculum and gives schools scope to include, for example, additional material on World religions or any other RE related subject matter.